shanplourde/react-hooks-form-util/README.md

   - Multi-selects
 - Supports custom components
 - Supports custom validations
+- Inputs support pristine and visited state
+- Dynamically add or remove form fields to/from existing forms
 - Easy to get started!

 ## Motivation and inception

 See [my multi-part article series for background](https://medium.com/@shanplourde/react-hooks-designing-a-simple-forms-api-part-1-307b04bc6007).
-I took it upon myself to develop this forms library as a part of learning about [React hooks](https://reactjs.org/docs/hooks-intro.html) since I believe that hooks are a better way to develop React components.
+I took it upon myself to develop this forms library as a part of learning a bit about [React hooks](https://reactjs.org/docs/hooks-intro.html) since I believe that hooks are a better way to develop React components.

 ## Demo